borisyich/trains/README.md

 3. speech-text-summary.
 Telegram bot that transcribes voice messages, restores punctuation, generates summaries, and saves results in Markdown format.
 4. simple-document-parser.
 Application that analyzes documents and answer user queries.
 5. agent-manager.
 Application that implements a multi-agent system for processing user queries and images based on four AI agents (web, code, image, and manager agents).
+6. part-time-job-parser.
+Telegram bot designed to scrape job vacancies from finder.work, save them in JSON and CSV formats, and notify users about new vacancies.